 5.)
 Store Yarn in A Cabinet

 Anyone that knits or crochets knows the struggle of storing all the yarn.
 One solution is to dedicate an entire cabinet to your yarn stash!
-But just like Stitch in Progress discovered, you need more than just a cabinet.
-She used small mini-shelves to keep them all separated.
+Of course, sometimes you need more than just a cabinet.
+You can also use mini-shelves to keep them all separated.

 You might also want to consider individual baskets to sort your yarn stash by color, type of yarn, and even project.

 6.)
 Make the Most Out of The Rolling Cart

 Another craft room organization staple is the rolling cart.
 They are so useful!
 You can store what you need on them and literally roll them around the room whenever you need them.